-A digital image, in its most basic form is a collection of numbers arranged in two or three dimensions (called matrix) such that each number is encoded into some shade of a color palette.
+A digital image, in its most basic form, is a collection of numbers arranged in two or three dimensions (called matrix) such that each number is encoded into some shade of a color palette.
 These numbers are called the pixels of the image.
 So a 1 Megapixel image contains 1 million pixels, each coded into a number varying within a certain range.
 To illustrate this, let’s analyze the following images carefully.

 The left image is a typical black & white pixel image showing some structure.
 The grids on the image are just to illustrate the position of pixels.
 You can imagine it without the grids as it occurs in any of these kinds of images.
-So how your computer or phone stores this image?
+But how your computer or phone stores this image?
 No, it does not remember the colors on the respective positions.
 They actually have a number (or digit) for every position of the image as you can see on the right image next to it.
 These numbers are the function of intensities in the image.
-Conventionally for each of the brightest pixel, the highest number is assigned and for the darkest one, the lowest value is assigned.
+Conventionally for the brightest pixel, the highest number is assigned and for the darkest one, the lowest value is assigned.
 In this example, since we have only two intensities, two numbers are used for the representation: 0(for dark pixel) & 1(for bright pixel).

-Now you can have a close look on both the images to find out the respective coding of pixels.
-Electronic devices have registers which stores these numbers serially or in parallel in binary form and when you click on the image to see it, these numbers are converted back to their respective intensities that appears on the screen.
+Now you can have a close look at both the images to find out the respective coding of pixels.
+Electronic devices have registers which store these numbers serially or in parallel in binary form and when you click on the image to see it, these numbers are converted back to their respective color intensities that appear on the screen.
 Before we go much into the details of a digital image structure, let’s quickly go through the types of digital images classified according to the color distribution.
-There are three class of images based on color intensities:
+There are three classes of images based on color intensities:

 Types of Images

-- Binary (B/W) image: As the name suggests, it assumes only two values 0 and 1 for each of their pixels (same as previous example).
+- Binary (B/W) image: As the name suggests, it assumes only two values 0 and 1 for each of their pixels (same as the previous example).
 So you pick any pixel from the image and it will be either 0 (coded as pure black) or 1 (coded as pure white).
 Therefore one binary bit is sufficient to encode a pixel of the binary image.
 You barely see these images now as it’s almost obsolete in terms of usage because of its impoverished representation.
 You can find these images in some of the old newspapers, billboards or video games from the archive.
 The reason why they were used earlier is the only advantage they possess i.e, low storage requirements.
 And the low memory consumption comes at the cost of image quality.